PaulKinlan/paul.kinlan.me/content/2016-11-22-face-detection.markdown

 return an array of `DetectedFace` objects that implement `DetectedObject` which essentially gives you the bounds of each face in the image.

-Miguel Casas-Sanchez wrote a fuller demo (which I stole and put on [JSBin](https://jsbin.com/gegudoc/4/)) that loads an image, passes it through the detection API and then draws on the image a rectangle around each of the `DetectedFace` faces.
+Miguel wrote a fuller demo (which I stole and put on [JSBin](https://jsbin.com/gegudoc/4/)) that loads an image, passes it through the detection API and then draws on the image a rectangle around each of the `DetectedFace` faces.